Using other libraries

 If there is a problem with your Library account, your application may be denied.
 If this occurs, please contact us.

 York St John is a member of eduroam which means you can use WiFi at other eduroam participating institutions.
 You will need your York St John email address and password to log in.

 British Library Reading Rooms (London and Boston Spa)

-The British Library have reopened their reading rooms to everyone at their main St Pancras site in London and at their Document Supply Centre in Boston Spa (near Wetherby, West Yorkshire).
-You need to pre-book an appointment to renew your Reader Pass or get a new Reader Pass.
+The British Library have reading rooms open to everyone at their main St Pancras site in London and at their Document Supply Centre in Boston Spa (near Wetherby, West Yorkshire).

 Please visit the British Library website for up to date information and opening times.